Are your plants or soil waterlogged? There are many ways this can happen, but you CAN avoid losing your precious plants!

 - If you notice discoloured or yellowing leaves, this is often a sign your plant is crying out to be fed.
 This is because it is missing essential minerals in its ‘diet!’
 A slow release, powdered or pelleted organic fertiliser and compost can help restore the nutrients.

 - To minimise future waterlogging from heavy rains and storms, consider moving your pots to a more protected position.
-Under an eave on a verandah or balcony is ideal.
+Under an eave on a veranda or balcony is ideal.

-- Add a layer of mulch to the top of your pots which also stops valuable potting mix from splashing out of the pot and provides a buffer between the soil and the water.
+- Add a layer of mulch to the top of your pots.
+This also stops valuable potting mix from splashing out of the pot and provides a buffer between the soil and the water.

 - If your garden has escaped being flood, storm or rain affected, now may be the time to take a few cuttings and share them around with neighbours, schools or community gardens that suffered damage.
 No doubt they will be warmly appreciated.

 - Starting over from scratch can be very disheartening, but when seeds are replanted and others offer help, the task doesn’t seem as daunting.

 - Gardens have an amazing capacity to heal the spirit.
 They provide a haven, hope and watching nature regrow and renew itself, often helps humans do the same.
 It is well summed up in this quote: